 4.3.2 The sponsor should review the Preliminary Report prepared by the Internal Controls Consultant.
-Sponsors should refer to for further details of the procedures to be adopted in reviewing the Preliminary Report prepared by the Internal Controls Consultant.
+Sponsors should refer to Chapter 18 “Due Diligence Guidelines – Interaction with Third Parties including Expert Advisers” for further details of the procedures to be adopted in reviewing the Preliminary Report prepared by the Internal Controls Consultant.

 4.3.3 The sponsor should discuss with the listing applicant and the Internal Controls Consultant the findings of the Internal Controls Consultant’s review of the listing applicant’s systems and controls set out in the Preliminary Report.
 As mentioned above, long form reports and agreed-upon procedures engagements provide a report on the factual findings resulting from the procedures adopted and in neither case is assurance expressed by the Internal Controls Consultant on the design, implementation or operating effectiveness of the listing applicant’s internal controls systems and procedures.